Xitee1/xitee1.github.io/docs/blog/posts/vhs-digitizing/part-1.md

 **This tutorial is exclusively for capturing VHS tapes**

-This tutorial (or rather blog) shows you start to end on how to do your very first video-only capture with vhs-decode.
+This tutorial (or rather blog) shows you start to end on how to do your very first video-only capture with vhs-decode in Linux.
 Capturing audio and improving the quality will come in later parts of this blog (if I manage to understand it :laught:).
 It's meant for absolute beginners, although it's assumed that you have some basic technical understanding + skills and know how to use the terminal in Linux.